emran-shaikh/TutorsPool/BLOG_SEARCH_FIX.md

-# 🔧 Blog & Search Pages - 503 Error Fix
+# 🔧 Blog & Search Pages - Complete Fix with Mock Data

 ## ❌ Problem

-The `/blog` and `/search` pages were returning **503 Service Unavailable** errors when trying to fetch data from the backend API.
+The `/blog` and `/search` pages were:
+1. Returning **503 Service Unavailable** errors
+2. Showing "Something went wrong" runtime errors
+3. Not displaying any data when API is unavailable

 **Error Details:**
 ```